 - Apple Galette with Ricotta and Almonds

-If you like this French Apple Cake recipe, please give it a 5-star rating below!
+If you like this apple bread recipe, please leave a 5-star rating.

 French Apple Cake Loaf

 - 1 cup white flour

 - 6 ounces vanilla yogurt

 - 3 eggs beaten